rlebret/hpca/README.md

 ### Evaluating word embeddings

 This tool provides a quick evaluation of the word embeddings produced by `embeddings` for an English corpus.
+Console output can be redirected to a file.

 It contains the following evaluation datasets:
 * [The WordSimilarity-353 Test Collection](http://www.cs.technion.ac.il/~gabr/resources/data/wordsim353/)